 The first intuitive thing to do as a parent is to check on your child.
 However, it would help if you were more cautious to prevent a secondary crash.
+If there are no apparent serious injuries, move yourself and your child away from traffic.
 Once in a safer position, you can now go ahead and check on your child.
 However, most experts suggest waiting on EMTs to pick up or move a child.
 This is arguably the hardest piece of advice to offer a parent after an accident.

 Call to make sure the police are on their way.
 Begin to gather personal information such as your insurance card, and exchange information with the at-fault driver.
 Once the police arrive, narrate the incident in detail and obtain a copy of their report once they’ve finalized filing the accident report.

 Symptoms to Watch Out for After a Car Crash